KatTheGit/sylvan-row/README.md

   - [ ] Organisation
   - [ ] Packet size

+## Reminders
+- Update Wiro projectile list when new char
+- Update wall list when new wall

 ## Issues that won't be solved

 - Fullcreen issue on Linux (Macroquad issue)